googlearchive/OpenInChrome/README.md

 ```

 ## Using the x-callback-url registration scheme to return ##
-Chrome for iOS also supports [http://x-callback-url.com/specifications/ x-callback-url], an open specification for inter-app communications and messaging between iOS apps that provides a way for the application opened in Chrome to specify a callback URL to return to the calling app.
+Chrome for iOS also supports [x-callback-url](http://x-callback-url.com/specifications/), an open specification for inter-app communications and messaging between iOS apps that provides a way for the application opened in Chrome to specify a callback URL to return to the calling app.
 Applications supporting `x-callback-url` have to register a URL scheme that will be used to call the app with compliant URLs.

 The URI scheme that Chrome registers for x-callback-url is:
   * `googlechrome-x-callback`